singularityware/singularityware.github.io/pages/docs/user-docs/docs-build.md

 ```

 ## Converting containers from one format to another
 If you already have a container saved locally, you can use it as a target to build a new container.
 This allows you convert containers from one format to another.
-For example if you had a squashfs container called `production.simg` and wanted to convert it to a writeable ext3 container called `development.img` you could:
+For example if you had a squashfs container called `production.simg` and wanted to convert it to a writable ext3 container called `development.img` you could:

 ```
 $ sudo singularity build --writable development.img production.simg